corda/accounts/cordapp-application/README.md

 The matches are simulated using the `MatchDayFlow` where two `TeamStates` are taken as the input states and the winning `TeamState` as the output state.
 This flow is repeated until four teams remain.
 The final four teams are shuffled to determine 1st, 2nd, 3rd and 4th place.

 The total prize money in `GBP` is then distributed across winning accounts using the `DistributeWinningsFlow`.
-A `VaultQuery` is used to find the account linked to top four `TeamState`, and then find the list of accounts that share the same `AccountGroup` as those four accounts.
+A `VaultQuery` is used to find the account linked to top four `TeamState`, and then find the list of accounts that share the same `AccountGroup` as those four winning accounts.

 The prize money is split across the number of winning accounts and issued as `GBP` tokens using the `IssueTokens` flow.